 - Patients’ experience of a diagnosis of APS

 - Antiphospholipid syndrome: description of population and health-related quality of life

 - Exercise Participation in People with Antiphospholipid Syndrome: Associations with Exercise Self-Efficacy and Illness Perception

 - Going viral in rheumatology: using social media to show that mechanistic research is relevant to patients with lupus and antiphospholipid syndrome

 In the last few years we have also provided letters of support to over twenty researchers applying for external grant funding, and even played a role in securing the largest grant ever awarded in the UK for research into APS.

 In 2017, the Medical Research Council awarded a £3.5million grant to the Centre for Rheumatology at University College London to continue developing a new treatment for APS.
-Professor Anisur Rahman, a Trustee and Medical Advisor at APS Support UK, is leading the team at UCL and says:
+Professor Anisur Rahman, now Vice-Chair and a Medical Advisor for APS Support UK, was leading the team at UCL and said:

 “The involvement of APS Support UK was really important in helping us to get this research grant.
 The MRC, like other grant-giving bodies, is keen that researchers should involve patient groups in planning projects.
 It is important for us to hear what patients feel about the research we are doing and how it might benefit people with APS.
 This charity provides essential patient input for researchers”.

 If you wish to donate specifically for research, please click here and your donation will be restricted for research purposes only.